Dax Shepard Shares He Relapsed, Opens Up About His Battle With Pill Addiction - E! Online

 And while Shepard created a schedule to start taking fewer pills, he admitted he hadn't been following through.
 "I now start getting pretty visibly detoxy and withdrawly," he said.
 "And I lie and start saying I'm having an arthritis flare up."

-Then, about two weeks ago, Shepard and Padman were in the car and he knew he had to tell her the truth.
+Then, less than two weeks ago, Shepard and Padman were in the car and he knew he had to tell her the truth.
 "I'm gaslighting you and I know I am," he told her, recalling his behavior.
 "And I'm making you feel crazy and I'm making Kristen feel crazy."

 So, he called them together and told them everything.
 He also apologized to them for lying and asked for help.
 "My fear was that if I have one day, I'm going to drink and I'm going to do coke," he said.
 "I haven't drank a beer in 16 years and I haven't snorted a line in 16 years.
 And if I have one day, then I might as well f--king have what I really want and then start over.
 And my fear of that is if I do that, it may take me three years to get that back in the cage and I may die."